Each subcommittee is pursuing research, articles, trends, and best practice information on the design of all types of learning environments.

 Corporate Learning and Alternate Learning Environments Subcommittee

-Subcommittee Chair: Linda Keane, AIA
+Subcommittee co-Chairs: Linda Keane, AIA and John Clark, AIA

 The Corporate Learning Subcommittee has recently merged with the Alternative Learning Environments Subcommittee.